anamatoso/anamatoso.github.io/_posts/2023-02-15-discord-webhook-bash.md

 2. Find the person you want to tag and press with a right click on their profile and select "copy ID" (this options will only show up if you complete 1.);
 3. To tag the person in the message, write "<@PERSON_ID>" where PERSON_ID is the ID you copied.
 Note that the inverted commas are mandatory.
 Example: "<@80351110224678912>".

-<p align="justify">Note you can also tag roles, channels, to see how, check this [link](https://discord.com/developers/docs/reference#message-formatting-formats).
+<p align="justify">Note you can also tag roles, channels, to see how, check this <a href="https://discord.com/developers/docs/reference#message-formatting-formats">link</a>.
 </p>